Audi Ingolstadt to achieve net carbon neutral production in 2024

 Thinking ahead: from decarbonization to circular production

-Audi aims to achieve net carbonneutrality1 by 2050 at the latest.
+Audi set the goal to achieve net carbonneutrality1 by 2050 at the latest.
 The brand with the four rings has already implemented various measures along the entire value chain to support this goal.
-All Audi production sites worldwide are slated to be net carbon neutral by as early as next year.
+All Audi production sites worldwide have had net carbon-neutral operations since 2025.
 Audi uses the term “360factory” to describe its comprehensive strategy for developing a future-oriented and sustainable production network.
 Audi's environmental program, Mission:Zero, is a crucial element of the strategy.
 Audi is using it to consolidate all measures to reduce its ecological footprint in production and logistics.
 The program goes beyond decarbonization and addresses also the key areas of activity: sustainable water use, resource efficiency, and protecting and preserving biodiversity.
 The company’s vision is to establish circular production where resources such as plastics, water, and other raw materials are in closed cycles.

 A 360-degree approach toward the production of the future